isaachinman/abroadwith-frontend/THE_KIDS.md

   -Send an email one week after purchase for upsell resell-value -Consider offering discount code on upsell reoffer

-11) Look at Lianne's PDF for home profile page layout, adopt AirBnb style price/datepicker with room picker inline as well -Consider keeping this price/datepicker sticky on desktop

 12) Look at navbar from Lianne's PDF, has "Homestay" and "Courses"

 14) Consider building educator profile page the same as homestay profile page, but with "Course" dropdown instead of rooms